 In some cases, surgery is used to treat a peroneal nerve injury.
 Surgical involves taking pressure off the nerve (decompressive surgery).

-To reduce your chance of getting a peroneal nerve injury, take these steps:
+To reduce your chance of a peroneal nerve injury:

 National Institute of Neurological Disorders and Stroke